frankowski firm

 Securities Litigation: Hedge Fund Liability Theories

-Additionally, an investor may seek other specific causes of action against a hedge fund and its management.
+Additionally, an investor may pursue other legal claims against a hedge fund and its managers, including:

-As numerous high-profile hedge fund fraud cases have shown, these types of schemes may take many shapes.
-In other cases, naïve investors have been burned because hedge fund managers failed to sufficiently disclose the nature and risks associated with the underlying assets.
+As numerous high-profile hedge fund fraud cases have shown, these schemes may take many forms.
+In some cases, naïve investors have suffered losses because hedge fund managers failed to disclose the risks associated with complex investment products.
+In others, managers may have fabricated performance data or hidden significant financial losses.

 Hedge Fund Investors Require Competent Legal Representation

 Always expect hedge funds and their management to employ legal counsel.
-They will seek to evade blame by using one of many legal defenses and blaming your losses on another factor, often “market risk.”
+They will seek to evade blame by using various legal defenses and attributing your losses to so-called “market risk.”